AI-Powered Patient Engagement: The New Standard for Healthcare SMS

 For example: A patient receives a medication reminder for their hypertension drug.
 They text back: "Took it already but I'm feeling really dizzy and my chest feels tight."

 A keyword-based system might interpret this as a generic response.
 An NLU system immediately recognizes this as a potential adverse event report.
-It escalates the message to a nurse with clinical context, flags the symptom pattern against the patient's history, and may even trigger a standing protocol for chest pain evaluation.
+It routes the message to a nurse with clinical context and flags the symptom pattern against the patient's history so a clinician can decide what happens next.
+Symptoms like chest tightness with dizziness are an emergency: patients should be told to call 911 rather than wait for a reply to a text, and the software should never be the thing that decides.

 This capability becomes even more critical in behavioral health or chronic disease management where patient-reported symptoms directly inform clinical decision-making.